 There is evidence in the form of unvaporized interstellar material as well as in short-lived radionuclides, especially in the presence of 60Fe that is produced only through stellar nucleosynthesis, that one or more nearby type-Ia and/or type-II supernovae and/or massive asymptotic giant branch (AGB) stars seeded our stellar nursery during its earliest stages, but after the first solids had already formed (Huss et al., 2007).
 Another investigation of short-lived radionuclide origins conducted by Huss et al. (2009) suggests that intermediate-mass AGB stars, supernovae of type-II having >20 Msun, and supernovae of type-Ib or -Ic having >~33 Msun could each have been possible progenitors which injected short-lived radionuclides into the pre-collapse stage of the molecular cloud.
 They also found that r-process elements likely came from type-II supernovae having ≤11 Msun and 1225 Msun.
 Based on an alternative model, Trigo-Rodríguez et al. (2009) assert that a nearby massive AGB star of ~6.5 Msun, which had experienced the third dredge-up and hot bottom burning, injected a volume of 0.01 Msun of short-lived radionuclides from its envelope into the protosolar cloud.
 This injection, the volume of which was subsequently diluted by a factor of 300, occurred 0.53 m.y. prior to the formation of the first nebular solids.

 From a study of O-isotopic anomalies of the Sun, Lee et al. (2008) recognized that the Sun must have formed within a stellar cluster coincident with a massive star.
 According to Ouellette et al. (2007, 2009), the mechanism of collapse for the protosolar molecular cloud is consistent with that of a shock wave from a supernova(e) (~1525 Msun) having a speed of 530 km/sec.
 They envision a prior Wolf-Rayet phase in which many short-lived radionuclides are ejected by the star and homogenized into the protoplanetary disk, including 26Al and 41Ca.
 Only later, during the actual supernova(e) explosion did the initial injection of Fe-enriched dust grains occur through a magnetic hydrodynamic mechanism, followed thereafter by intermediate-mass elements, and finally, unburned C+O; this scenario is consistent with the lack of 60Fe in some very early-accreted (~0.50.7 m.y. after CAIs) planetesimals.
-Carbonaceous chondrites would have accreted later than most other bodies, after the late-ejection of C+O by the supernova(e), within a region having low-temperature conditions (Ustinov, 2006).
+Carbonaceous chondrites would have accreted later than most other bodies, after the late-ejection of C+O by the supernova(e), within a region of low-temperature conditions (Ustinov, 2006).

 While the late injection model may be correct, a related scenario was investigated by Nittler (2007) in an effort to understand the origin of a specific group of presolar grains having unusual isotopic ratios.
 He argued that during the explosion of a Type II supernova, a jet of 16O-rich material from the inner-zone was mixed with material from the outer-zone to form these unusual presolar grains.
 This supernova may have also injected the short-lived radionuclides into an already collapsed solar disk.
 He submitted that the late injection of 26Al into the solar disk during a possible Wolf-Rayet phase, as proposed by Ouellette et al. (2007) (see above), would result in the loss of the star's entire envelope before the burning and mixing of the various zones required to produce the studied grains could be accomplished.
 However, Boss (1995) determined that a slowed shock front (<50 km/sec; Foster and Boss, 1996) from a supernova located at a distance of several parsecs from the protoplanetary disk could both trigger the collapse and inject radionuclides from different shells to account for the short-lived radionuclide abundances observed in Allende.
 The supernova could have been much closer, <1 parsec, had the solar disk already been concentrated.